caseyg/awesome/TOPICS.md

 ## reactive

 *   [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, query with SQL, execute as a script, deploy as an app, and version with git.
 All in a modern, AI-native editor.

+*   [garden-co/jazz](https://github.com/garden-co/jazz) - A new kind of database that's distributed across your frontend, containers, serverless functions and its own storage cloud.

 *   [streamich/json-joy](https://github.com/streamich/json-joy) - json-joy is a library that implements cutting-edge real-time and collaborative editing algorithms and utilities for JSON data models, with a focus on developing the JSON CRDT (Conflict-free Replicated Data Type) specification and implementation.